econoalchemist/Foundation-Passport/04 Firmware Update.md

 <img width="900" src="assets/Firmware08.png">
   </p>

 Now when you try to validate a signature file signed by the Foundation key it will give you the green dialog box, instead of the white colored dialog box which means that the signature is valid but not certified.
 It is important to be able to distinguish between a certified & valid signature (green), a valid but not certified signature (white), and an invalid signature (red).

 <p align="center">
 <img width="900" src="assets/Firmware09.png">
   </p>

 Navigate to the folder where you saved the firmware `.bin` file and the developers `.sig` signature file.
 Right click on the `.bin` file then select `More GpgEX options` > `Verify`.
-Then you should get the green certified and verifid dialog box.
+Then you should get the green certified and verified dialog box.

 <p align="center">
 <img width="650" src="assets/Firmware10.png">